Ical-a/f_music_player/README.md

 ## Dependencies
 * mpv
+* youtube-dl
 * fzf
 * bash
+* ytfzf (if you want online searching)

 ## Installation
 `# ./install.sh`

 ## Usage
-Run just fumpl to select music.
+just run `fumpl` to select music.

-Inputing no characters when selecting music will quit
+Hitting escape will exit fuzzy finder, and will also exit fumpl

 ### Shuffling Songs
 Run: